Power Up (album)

-Power Up (shortened as PWR/UP and stylised as PWRϟUP) is the seventeenth studio album by Australian rock band AC/DC, released on 13 November 2020 through Columbia Records and Sony Music Australia.
-Power Up marks the return of vocalist Brian Johnson, drummer Phil Rudd and bassist Cliff Williams, all of whom left AC/DC before, during, and after the supporting tour for their previous album Rock or Bust (2014).
-This is also the band's first album since the death of co-founder and rhythm guitarist Malcolm Young in 2017 and it serves as a tribute to him, according to his brother Angus.
-The album was generally well received by music critics and reached number one in 21 countries.
-It sold 1.4 million copies worldwide.
+Power Up (stylised PWR/UP) is the seventeenth studio album by the Australian rock band AC/DC, released on 13 November 2020 through Columbia Records.
+Power Up marks the return of vocalist Brian Johnson, drummer Phil Rudd and bassist Cliff Williams to AC/DC.
+This is also the band's first album since the death of co-founder and rhythm guitarist Malcolm Young in 2017.
+Malcolm received posthumous songwriting credit (alongside his brother, Angus) for all of the album's songs, as they were co-written by him prior to his death.
+The album is dedicated and serves as tribute to Malcolm according to his brother.